dogfuntom/dogfuntom.github.io/docs/implementation.md

 ### no root

-There's intentionally no favicon.ico at root – precisely to prevent the associated fallback mechanism.
+There’s intentionally no favicon.ico at root – precisely to prevent the associated fallback mechanism.
 This is because of the nature of user website and project websites at GitHub Pages.
-Since the latter end up in subdirectory, if something is ever misconfigured with their favicons, the fallback to former's favicon will happen.
+Since the latter end up in subdirectory, if something is ever misconfigured with their favicons, the fallback to former’s favicon will happen.
 But surely irrelevant favicon is worse than no favicon at all.

 ### size